Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Experiments on Sparse Boolean Functions

 \subsection{Experiments}

 \textbf{Parities.} For $\sparn{40}{4}$ and $\parn{40}$, we create $5$ different datasets and report the results based on the maximum accuracy achieved on unseen test data.
-The training set consists of 30k samples and the validation sets contain 10k samples.
+The train set consists of 30k samples and the validation sets contain 10k samples.

 We observe a stark contrast between the performance of Transformers and LSTMs on different forms of parity tasks.
 We find that Transformers struggle to fit and generalize on $\parn{40}$ while LSTMs easily (across a range of hyperparameters) generalize well on them.
 On the other hand, perhaps surprisingly, on $\sparn{40}{4}$, we find that while Transformers generalize well, LSTMs severely overfit and achieve poor validation accuracy.
 Although LSTMs achieve $100\%$ training accuracy over the training data, their validation accuracy does not move far beyond the chance level ($50\%$).
 Figure \ref{fig:sparity_results} depicts the training and validation accuracy curves for Transformers and LSTMs on $\sparn{40}{4}$ task.
 We find similar behaviour for LSTMs even with learnable positional embeddings.
-Additional results on $\sparn{n}{k}$ across different dataset sizes, variations of tasks, and parameters are provided in Appendix \ref{app:parities}.

 \textbf{Robustness to noise.} On $\spar$ datasets, we find that Transformers are surprisingly robust to noise.
 When the training data contains 5\%-20\% noise ($\eta$), Transformers achieve perfect generalization accuracy with training accuracy converging at $1-\eta$.
 In some cases, after training for a large number of iterations post-convergence, Transformers begin to overfit on the noise.
 This observation echoes a similar finding in \citet{ruder-2022-memorisation} where they observed such behaviour while finetuning large pretrained models for sequence tagging tasks in the presence of noise.
 The training and validation accuracy curves are provided in Figure \ref{fig:san_sparity_n}.
 The behaviour of recurrent models is the same as in the previous scenario with clean data: they overfit on the training data while achieving chance level validation accuracy.
+Additional results on $\sparn{n}{k}$ across different dataset sizes, task variations, as well as exploring phenomena such as phase transitions and grokking are provided in Appendix \ref{app:parities}.